Barley

 Fawn – Cool season, heat and drought tolerant

-For more information on Flecha Tall Fescue, visit PGG Seeds website.
+For more information on Temora Tall Fescue, visit PGG Seeds website.
 Ioka Marketing is the US distributor for PGG Seeds US.

 Timothy